pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 You can see that every 5 seconds, we are letting our Charmander know what time it is (they are forgetful creatures).

-Congratulations!
-Your Spring Cloud Dataflow Stream is working!
+Congratulations, your Spring Cloud Dataflow Stream is working!

+In review:
+1. Create the custom sink, starting with the Spring Cloud Stream Initializr
+2. Deploy the Dataflow Server to Cloud Foundry and set up the Dataflow Shell
+3. Register the custom sink and any other sources or sinks with the server
+4. Create the stream
+5. Deploy the stream